kaiewiggins/kaiewiggins.github.io/_posts/2021-07-10-Publishing-Overview.md

 Students may find it helpful in scholarship, college, or job applications.
 Adults may simply want the prestige, or use it as a (small) building block to a writing career.

 Awards and accolades don't sell lots of books.
 They can be useful in building a "brand" as a writer; however, and may lead to more opportunities or visibility over time.

-The scale and reputation of the award or byline also matters in some cases.
+Larger scale or higher profile awards or story markets can be more beneficial, but the competition will be higher.
+That's not to say don't enter—always take your shot!
+But local/regional and student-specific competitions/markets will be relatively easier to make a splash in.
+Also note that certain topics or styles will play better with some judging panels or editors/magazines than others.
+The closer you match their preferences, the more likely you are to get a 'yes' and that has nothing to do with skill or quality.
+(Don't get discouraged!)

 While publishing as a teen may sound promising, it tends to be less of a selling point than you might think.
 Unless you're entering a student competition or otherwise required to disclose such details, avoid mentioning your age/grade.